awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 ## IP address condition operators<a name="Conditions_IPAddress"></a>

 IP address condition operators let you construct `Condition` elements that restrict access based on comparing a key to an IPv4 or IPv6 address or range of IP addresses\.
-You use these with the `aws:SourceIp` key\.
+You use these with the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceip](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceip) key\.
 The value must be in the standard CIDR format \(for example, 203\.0\.113\.0/24 or 2001:DB8:1234:5678::/64\)\.
 If you specify an IP address without the associated routing prefix, IAM uses the default prefix value of `/32`\.

 Some AWS services support IPv6, using :: to represent a range of 0s\.
 To learn whether a service supports IPv6, see the documentation for that service\.